It’s a good time to shop for a new checking account. Online banking has set the bar for consumer banking, and you get to enjoy the benefits.

 - Customer service may have extended hours

 - Some online banks offer early access to direct deposit funds

 Fees aren’t the only consideration when you’re researching a new account at a bank or credit union.
 You can find a rewards checking account that helps you earn on every purchase or a free checking account that gives you early access to your paycheck.

-But there are also negatives to watch for while you’re comparing lenders.
+But there are also negatives to watch for while you’re comparing banks and credit unions.
 With some financial institutions, fees are only waived if you keep a minimum average daily balance or have qualifying monthly direct deposits.
-You’ll also sometimes have a minimum opening deposit to start the account.
+You’ll also sometimes have a minimum deposit to open the account.